forieux/qmm/docs/index.rst

 by Majorization-Minimization with quadratic surrogate function.
 In particular, **no linesearch** is necessary and **close form formula for the step** are used with guaranteed convergence.
-The explicit step formula allows fast convergence of the algorithm to a minimiser with minimal tuning parameters.
+The explicit step formula allows fast convergence of the algorithm to a minimizer with minimal tuning parameters.
 However, the criterion must meet the conditions, see :doc:`Background <background>`.

 Features